zdoom-docs/stable/lang-Classes.md

 ```
 class MyCoolActor : Actor
 {
+   // You can set defined properties in a "default" block like in DECORATE.
+   // This will also be available in DECORATE code that inherits your class!
    default
    {
       MyCoolActor.MyCoolMember 5000;
       MyCoolActor.MyCoolMemberList 501, 502;
    }

+   // Declare some members.
    int m_MyCoolMember;
    int m_CoolMember1, m_CoolMember2;

+   // Declare some properties attached to our members.
    property MyCoolMember: m_MyCoolMember;
    property MyCoolMemberList: m_CoolMember1, m_CoolMember2;
 }